Bombus vancouverensis: Sexual dimorphism

 Males are similar in size to female workers, ranging from 8 to 13 mm.
 Their eyes are also similar in size and shape to those of their female counterparts.
 Colorations on their bodies are similar to those of workers and the queen; however, T3 and T6 are most frequently black in males and can vary between black, red, and yellow in workers and queens.

 Nests

 Bombus vancouverensis nests are made underground or on the surface of the ground.
 These nests are often small and are made up of one singular open chamber.
 B. vancouverensis can also make their nests in abandoned rodent nests.

 Diet

 Bombus vancouverensis forages for pollen and nectar from the following plants: Aster, Centaurea, Chrysothamnus, Cirsium, Epilobium, Ericameria, Haplopappus, Helenium, Lupinus, Melilotus, Monardella, Penstemon, Ribes, Senecio, Solidago, and Symphoricarpos.

 Distribution and habitat

 Bombus vancouverensis is found across mountainous regions of western North America.
 In the United States, it has been found in parts of Alaska, California, Idaho, Montana, Nevada, Oregon, South Dakota, Utah, Washington, and Wyoming.
-In Canada, it has been found in Alberta, British Columbia, Manitoba, Northwest Territories, Saskatchewan, and Yukon.
+In Canada, it has been found in Alberta, British Columbia, Manitoba, the Northwest Territories, Saskatchewan, and Yukon.
 B. vancouverensis makes its home in various habitats, including open grassy fields, parks, prairies, shrubs, and mountainous areas.